The mirror conjecture for minuscule flag varieties: Examples

 The rank seven subspace $H^\#(G/P_1)$ is generated as an algebra by $H^2(G/P_1)$, and moreover the vector $1$ is cyclic for the multiplication by $\sigma$.
 The quantum $\aD$-module $\cQ^{G/P_1}$ is then given in scalar form as $\aD/\aD L$ where

-The differential Galois group of $L$ on $\Gm$ has monodromy $G_2$ according to Proposition~\ref{p:six-quad}.(ii).
-Recall from~\cite{Frenkel-Gross} that ultimately the reason for the monodromy to be $G_2$ is the triality of $D_4$ and the invariance of the Frenkel--Gross connection $\nabla^{SO(8)}$ under outer automorphisms which reduces it to $\nabla^{G_2}$.
+The differential Galois group of $L$ on $\Gm \simeq \C^\times_q$ is equal to $G_2$ according to Proposition~\ref{p:six-quad}.(ii).
+Recall from~\cite{Frenkel-Gross} that ultimately the reason for the differential Galois group to be $G_2$ is the triality of $D_4$ and the invariance of the Frenkel--Gross connection $\nabla^{SO(8)}$ under outer automorphisms which reduces it to $\nabla^{G_2}$.